pafable/eks-cluster/readme.md

 ## Requirements
 - AWS CLI installed and configured
 - Terraform 1.4.6+
-- Kubectl
+- Kubectl 1.27

 ## Creating a tfvars file
-Create a tfvars file within the terraform folder and populate it with the following values.
+Create a tfvars file within the root of this folder and populate it with the following values.

+Owner, region, and vpc_id are required and have no default values.

 Replace `<VALUE>` with your own.
 ```shell